greenboxal/doggohub/changelogs/archive.md

 - Blob and tree gfm links to anchors work
 - Piwik Integration (Sebastian Winkler)
 - Show contribution guide link for new issue form (Jeroen van Baarsen)
-- Fix CI status for merge requests from fork
+- Fix CI status for merge requests from bork
 - Added option to remove issue assignee on project issue page and issue edit page (Jason Blanchard)
 - New page load indicator that includes a spinner that scrolls with the page
 - Converted all the help sections into markdown